 His loan servicer recommended that he go onto Revised Pay As You Earn (REPAYE) for his student loans.
 Conor didn't realize they have to tell you by law the plan you qualify for with the lowest monthly payment.
 Most of the time, this results in one of the income-driven repayment plans.
-In short, it's not a recommendation but a requirement they must tell you.
+In short, what a student loan servicer tells you is not a recommendation but a requirement they must tell you.

-"Conor" then went to a financial planner.
-His financial planner told him that REPAYE sounded good for his loans (although he really didn't know what it was) and that he should speak to a mortgage broker to figure out how much home he could afford.
+Instead of going to an expert student loan planner, Conor went to a traditional financial planner.
+His financial planner told him that REPAYE sounded good for his loans (although he really didn't know what it was).
+His reasoning was that it gave him the lowest student loan payment and would allow him to save for his house.

 The only way for him to "survive" would be for both him and his wife to continue working.
 In short, he and his fiance would be working to pay off debt, i.e. they would be stuck in the rat race.